ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 the source code will immediately be available in the installed version of the tool.

-If you are planning to do any coding, install the :ref:`esmvaltool:pre-commit` hooks by running:
+If you are planning to do any coding, install the :ref:`pre-commit` hooks by running:

 .. code-block:: bash